Cleopatra Koheirwe

-Cleopatra Koheirwe is a Ugandan actress, writer, singer and media personality.
-She first appeared onscreen as Joy in The Last King of Scotland in 2006.
-She has since garnered numerous roles on different film and television projects locally and internationally including a role on Netflix's Sense8 as Mother in season 2.
+Cleopatra Koheirwe is a Ugandan actress, writer, singer, and media personality.
+She has garnered numerous roles on different film and television projects locally and internationally.

 Cleopatra plays Ebony in the new Nana Kagga directed and produced series Reflections alongside other Uganda celebrities Malaika Nnyanzi, Housen Mushema, Andrew Kyamagero, Prynce Joel Okuyo and Gladys Oyenbot.

 Koheirwe joined StarTimes Uganda in June 2019 as the new Public Relations Manager.

 Career

 Musical artist (since 2001)

-In 2001, she joined a popular music, dance and drama group known as Obsessions (now Obsessions Africa) until March 2007 when she resigned from the group to continue on her own path.
+In 2001, she joined a popular music, dance and drama group known as Obsessions (now Obsessions Africa) until March 2007 when she resigned from the group to pursue other interests.

-In 2010, she started working on her solo singing career after friends and fans encouraged her to perform again.
-Her first single titled Ngamba, a Luganda word that means, "Tell me" was a pop song, about deceptive relationships.
-The song was well received and given airplay on a couple of radio stations in Uganda.
+In 2010, she started working on her solo singing career.
+Her first single titled Ngamba (Luganda for "Tell me") was a pop song about deceptive relationships.
+The song was well received and given airplay on a few of radio stations in Uganda.

-Towards the end of 2011, Cleopatra was signed to the Cypher Studios label under the management of Jimmy ‘The Beatmekah’ Okungu.
-She released her first solo music video for her song titled "Party on my Mind" in April 2012 and collaborated with Kenyan dancehall artist Levysill on her third single "Lay You Down" in 2013.
-Both videos and audios of the two singles managed to get impressive airplay on TV and radio stations in East Africa, mainly Kenya and Uganda.
-Cleopatra writes most of her songs inspired by things around her, her experiences and those of others.

 Radio host (since 2003)

-Cleopatra's first radio gig was at 91.3 Capital FM (Uganda) in 2003/2004 as a co-host on the Drive Time Show (Now Overdrive Show) from 3pm to 7pm.
-She also co-presented The Dream Breakfast on Saturdays from 6am to 10am with Hakeem Saga a.k.a.
-Hakeem the Dream.

-In 2008, she worked at KIU FM hosting The Left Drive from 3pm- 7pm and her own created show Rock & Soul on Saturday from 10pm to 2pm.

-In 2011, she got back into radio and was co-hosting a show called The Jam at Radiocity 97fm every Monday to Friday between 3pm to 7pm with her former colleague, Hakeem Saga.

 In 2013, while still at Radiocity 97Fm, she became a co-host of the U-Request show.
 She took a maternity break in December 2013 and went to Kenya.
 In October 2016, she resumed working at Radiocity as a co-host of the Mid-Morning Magazine with Peace Menya until the end of May 2019 when she moved to StarTimes.